hgyxbll/cheat/README.md

 `statements` is a list of statements with the same restrictions as before.
 There can be only one set up and one tear down in a test suite.

-The names given to tests are not directly used identifiers, but the identifier of a test can be retrieved with `CHEAT_GET(name)`, where `name` must match the name of the test.
+The names given to tests are not directly used as identifiers, but the identifier of a test can be retrieved with `CHEAT_GET(name)`, where `name` must match the name of the test.
 Pointers to test procedures have the type `cheat_procedure` or